Whole Smoked Chicken on a Pellet Grill

 What to serve with your smoked chicken

-If you don’t want to serve the whole chicken at once, you can shred it and store it in the fridge for up to four days and incorporate it into other recipes like our quick bbq chicken flatbread.
+If you don’t want to serve the whole chicken at once, you can shred it and store it in the fridge for up to four days, incorporating it into other recipes like our quick BBQ chicken flatbread.

-I like to smoke a couple of whole chickens on Sundays and then keep the shredded chicken in the fridge to put into pastas, casseroles, sandwiches, and soups throughout the week.
+I like to smoke a couple of whole chickens on Sundays and then keep the shredded chicken in the fridge to put into pasta, casseroles, sandwiches, and soups throughout the week.

 Ingredients